playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 With Payload
 : @[user](code/javaguide/forms/customconstraint/payload/DBAccessForm.java)

-> **Tip:** You might have recognised that you could even implement multiple interfaces and therefore add multiple class-level constraint annotations on your form class.
+> **Tip:** You might have recognized that you could even implement multiple interfaces and therefore add multiple class-level constraint annotations on your form class.
 Via validation groups you could then just call the desired validate method(s) (or even multiple at once during one validation process).